ADOPT A GARDEN PROGRAM

 The benefits of native landscaping include not only beauty, but water savings, wild-life attraction such as butterflies and birds and no need for fertilizing as it is adapted to our environment.

-Our gardens consist of many natives, black-eyed susans, butterfly weed, wild onions, to name a few.
+Our gardens consist of many native plants including: black-eyed Susan's, butterfly weed, and wild onions.
 It takes time for native gardening to balance itself and this year it is doing just that.
 While we have also added bug houses to benefit the plants, some annuals for consistent color and we are not done yet.
-Interpretative signage about the history in the area and information about native landscaping will soon be added.
-We are also investigating the possibility of adding a dry creek bed to one of the larger gardens for interest and it is also to reflect on some of the architecture in Highland.
-Have you noticed some of the stone on the homes etc?
+We've also included new interpretative signage about the history in the area and information about native landscaping.

 This project is ongoing and this summer you will notice volunteers weeding, dead heading, switching some native plants for others that will be more appropriate for the space they are located.
 If you're interested in joining the effort give us a ring.
 You will not only be making your downtown beautiful but learn about the benefits of native landscaping.